Irvine Green Card Attorney

 Related Reading

-You can also apply for a green card through employment-based immigration.
-Every year, the United States government issues about 140,000 green cards to foreign nationals who want to work here.
+You can apply for a green card through employment-based immigration.
+Every year, the United States government makes a limited number of green cards available to foreign nationals who want to work here.
 Usually, an employer or prospective employer in the U.S. must sponsor you for an employment-based green card.

 If you are considering permanent residency in the U.S., a green card lawyer in Irvine can explain your options.
 Contact us to learn more about what may apply to your circumstances.